apache/metron/metron-platform/metron-parsers/README.md

 * `config` : A String to Object map of transformation specific configuration.

 The currently implemented fieldTransformations are:
 * `REMOVE` : This transformation removes the specified input fields.
-If you want a conditional removal, you can pass a Metron Query Language statement to define the conditions under which you want to remove the fields.
+If you want a conditional removal, you can pass a Stellar statement to define the conditions under which you want to remove the fields.

 Consider the following simple configuration which will remove `field1`
 unconditionally: